The Ultimate Guide to North Carolina Property Taxes

 Registered motor vehicles also pay property tax.
 Your vehicle’s tax bill will be part of its annual registration as part of the Tag & Tax Together program.
 You’ll receive a notice 60 days prior to registration expiration, and it is due by the 15th of the month following registration expiration.

-Property taxes are paid by the party that owned the property as of January 1 that tax year.
-Even if the property transfers ownership on January 2, the tax office still holds the January 1 property owner responsible for paying the taxes; any agreement to prorate taxes is an agreement between the buyer and seller.
-Expect to receive your real property tax bill during July.
-Property taxes are due September 1 but can be paid as late as January 6 without interest or penalty.
+The responsibility for paying property taxes lies with the party that owned the property as of January 1 of the tax year.
+Even if the property changes hands on January 2, the tax office considers the January 1 owner as liable for the taxes; any agreement to split the taxes is strictly between the buyer and seller.
+You can expect to receive your real property tax bill in July.
+While property taxes are due on September 1, they can be paid without incurring interest or penalties until January 6.

 All North Carolina counties are required to conduct a property reappraisal at least every eight years.
 Some counties do reappraisals on a six-year cycle or four-year cycle.